 Search Engine Optimization (SEO) has existed for as long as search engines have existed.
-At the most basic level, SEO is the art and science of making a website rank higher on search engine results pages (SERPs) in an effort to drive more “free” traffic to a website.
+At the most basic level, SEO is the art and science of making a website rank higher on search engine results pages (SERPs) to drive more “free” traffic to a website.

 With SEO, you aren’t “buying” your way to the top of the SERP by running an ad.
-You are earning your way there by attempting to improve your organic ranking by boosting your website’s relevance and authority.
+You are earning your way there by improving your organic ranking and boosting your website’s relevance and authority.

-Search engines create a map of the internet using whats called “web crawlers”.
-Once the web crawler takes note of a site and adds it to the search engine’s “index” of the internet, the crawler examines what it finds on the site — content, pictures, as well as links to and from the site.
+Search engines create a map of the internet using what’s called “web crawlers”.
+Once the web crawler notes a site and adds it to the search engine’s “index” of the internet, the crawler examines what it finds on the site — content, pictures, as well as links to and from the site.

-For example, an eCommerce store that sells pet supplies might want to rank for keywords like “healthy dog food” or “cat scratching post for small spaces.”
+For example, an eCommerce store selling pet supplies might want to rank for keywords like “healthy dog food” or “cat scratching post for small spaces.”

 Search engines like Google have historically had an adversarial relationship with search engine optimization agencies.
 Early SEO agencies tried “gaming” the Google algorithm, leading Google to refine its algorithm to become better and better at filtering out attempts to artificially boost ranking and relevance.

 Practices like “keyword stuffing” and “private blog network” linking have become obsolete and even detrimental to SEO.
-In the process, however, search engines have become better at returning relevant results for users – their ultimate goal anyway.
+However, search engines have become better at returning relevant user results – their ultimate goal anyway.

 SEO agency — a company that helps you boost your SEO has improved, too.
 The current state of SEO is the practice of actually becoming more authoritative and relevant, rather than tricking the algorithms into thinking your site is more authoritative and relevant.